mike-scott/osfoundries/src/content/blog/google-assistant-on-the-lmp.md

   ÅSubdevice #0: subdevice #0
 ```

 Now we know that the MIC is **2,0** and the Speaker is **2,0** we will be able to pass this information into the container for further adjustments.
+(Note: the card ID may may change over reboots)

 1. Test the speaker volume
    1. Note: we pass in MIC_ADDR  and a SPEAKER_ADDR environment variables